itsfuad/poketab/README.md

 # PokeTab
-## Instant Realtime Chatting application
+## Instant Realtime Messaging application
 * Allows you to chat even in groups upto 15 peoples.
 * Chat will be deleted after you exit.
 * No data saving